Support for the design and implementation of the UN Decade on Ecosystem Restoration

 State of implementation/results

-- Implementation of the RESTORATION ACADEMY, a workshop series for local and national non-governmental organizations, foundations, associations and governmental institutions working in the field of ecosystem restoration.
-The intention is to involve them and their work more closely in the UN Decade.
+- Implementation of the RESTORATION ACADEMY, a series of workshops for local and national non-governmental organizations (NGOs), foundations, associations and government institutions working in the field of ecosystem restoration.
+The idea was to promote them and their work and to involve them more closely in the UN Decade.
+Since 2022, the Restoration Academy took place in El Salvador, Togo, Rwanda, Nigeria and Tanzania.

-- Joining the official network of Supporting Partners of the UN Decade.
-Associated memberships and active participation in the official task forces of the UN Decade on the topics of monitoring and best practices.
+- Joining the official network of supporting partners of the UN Decade as well as membership and active participation in the official UN Decade Task Forces on monitoring and best practices.

 Latest Update: